 How Do You Avoid Talent Shortfalls?

 Business leaders are already turning their attention to HR, recognizing the essential need for help.
-Consider the following talent shortfall data:
+Consider the following talent shortage data:

 - The Bureau of Labor Statistics has projected the need for over 1 million nurses from replacement and growth in the workforce by 2022, with a shortage of registered nurses projected to spread across the country over the next 15 years.

 - The American Transportation Research Institute estimates there are 30,000 – 35,000 trucker jobs that could be filled tomorrow if workers would take these jobs — a shortage that could rise to 240,000 by 2022.